bamseworkspace/SmothieSimulator/README.txt

-Please use 1.17.02 if you dont wanna run!
+Install Java 1.17.02 if you wanna run the Application!
-And run.bat gonna look like this

-java main